 Prospech Limited (the 'Company') is a company domiciled in Australia.
-The consolidated financial report for the year to 31 December 2021 comprises the Company and its subsidiaries (together referred to as 'Prospech' or 'the Group').
-The Group is a for-profit entity and is involved in exploration for precious metals.
+The consolidated financial report for the year to 31 December 2022 comprises the Company and its subsidiaries (together referred to as 'Prospech' or 'the Group').
+The Group is a for-profit entity and is involved in exploration for mineral resources.